ruby/rdoc/RI.md

     $ ri IO.readlines  # Both of above.
     ```

-- In all Ruby classes:
+- In all classes:

     Each of these commands outputs documents
-    for methods in all Ruby classes (output omitted):
+    for methods in all classes (output omitted):

     ```sh
     $ ri ::readlines   # Class method ::readlines.